The Esseillon forts

 La Barrière de l'Esseillon, the 5 forts of l'Esseillon, Aussois

-Kids will love playing spies!
+Kids will love playing spy!

 The Marie-Thérèse Redoubt houses the Fortified Heritage Interpretation Centre, while the Marie-Christine Fort offers quality accommodation and catering.